Skip to main content

 Using commands on Slack

 Once you allow access, you will be redirected to the Slack settings in Windmill.
-We'll create a command handler Script first, so let's click "Create a script to handle slack command".
+We'll create a command handler Script first, so let's click "Create a script to handle Slack command".

 You will be navigated to the Script editor.
 Give your script a name (e.g. slack_command_handler), a short summary (e.g. "Slack command handler").
 You'll get to this template: